Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 Final thoughts on Cancun vs Tulum: which one to choose?

-All in all, the main difference between Cancun and Tulum besides the vicinity of the airport, is the layout of both cities and the ambiance.
+All in all, the main difference between Cancun and Tulum is the layout of both cities and the ambiance.

-In Cancun, you don’t find boutique hotels and a charming atmosphere, only huge hotels that normally lack personality, compared with the small individually owned property in Tulum.
+In Cancun, you don’t find boutique hotels and a charming atmosphere, only huge hotels that normally lack personality, compared with the small, individually owned properties in Tulum.

-Both Cancun and Tulum are home to the most beautiful beaches in Mexico, but everywhere on Tulum beach, you can easily access the sea, whereas in Cancun only in some parts.
+Both Cancun and Tulum are home to the most beautiful beaches in Mexico, but everywhere on Tulum Beach, you can easily access the sea, whereas in Cancun, you can only do so in some parts.

 I guess by now you know where my heart is.